 People Detection and Map Annotations

-The "object recognition" portion focused on detecting other people via a wearable camera.
-The goal was to allow PVI to determine if anyone else is around them — whether to ask people for assistance or for safety reasons.
+The "people recognition" portion focused on detecting other people via a wearable camera.
+The goal was to allow BLV users to determine if anyone else is around them — whether to ask people for assistance or for safety reasons.
 Our implementation sent images to a cloud server running a YOLOv2 model trained on the Hollywood Heads dataset, which would communicate back how many people are within the user's field-of-view.
 We also added a pre-trained facial recognition model to identify faces that may be familiar to the user.
 Our proof-of-concept used a GoPro Hero5 Session as our wearable camera.

 The map annotation portion had us explicitly annotate the map with the locations of various static environmental characteristics (such as the locations of doorways and elevators).
 We then used these annotations to alert the user of these elements and incorporate them into navigation — such as to warn the user that they are approaching a doorway.